phantomx999/Program-Design/HW/HW00/README.md

     % git checkout support-code
 	% ls

 See that HW/ again exists.
 We'll be using these branches to our advantage in later homework and the project.
+Return once more to the _master_ branch before continuing.

+    % git checkout master

+### Merging support-code into your official work branch

+When submitting your work, you'll be using the _master_ branch.
+We'll get more sophisticated with how and where you're do work later, but for now, _master_ branch is where it's at.

+    % git merge support-code
+	% git status

+**_What just happened?_** You merged the file contents and commit history from _support-code_ to _master_.
+You can see that you are now ahead of _origin/master_ (i.e., the _master_ branch on your remote repo on Github) by several commits.
+We'll make some more before following git's advice and pushing our local commits.

 ### Executing Homework Code and Pushing Results